Lake Superior: Geology

-Lava erupted from the rift and formed the black basalt rock of Michipicoten Island, Black Bay Peninsula, and St. Ignace Island.
+Lava erupted from the rift and formed the black basalt rock of Michipicoten Island, Black Bay Peninsula, St. Ignace Island, and Isle Royale.

 In the most recent geological history, during the Wisconsin glaciation 10,000 years ago, ice covered the region at a thickness of 1.25 mi.
 The land contours familiar today were carved by the advance and retreat of the ice sheet.
 The retreat left gravel, sand, clay and boulder deposits.
 Glacial meltwaters gathered in the Superior basin creating Lake Minong, a precursor to Lake Superior.
 Without the immense weight of the ice, the land rebounded, and a drainage outlet formed at Sault Ste.
 Marie, becoming today's St. Mary's River.